ektanarkhede/ML-project-/README.md

 - Decision tree classifiers and random forest to capture interactions and nonlinear relationships among variables.

-- K-Nearest Neighbors (KNN) and Support Vector Machine (SVM) for evaluating against other supervised learning methods.
+-- K-Nearest Neighbors (KNN) and Support Vector Machine (SVM), to compare with other supervised learning methods.

-The dataset was divided into training and testing sets (commonly 80% for training and 20% for testing) and cross-validated to guarantee model generalization.
+The dataset was split into training and testing sets (typically 80% for training and 20% for testing) and cross-validated for ensuring generalization of the model.

 (Insert Table 2: Comparison of models using F1-score, recall, accuracy, and precision.)

-Metrics for performance evaluation, including accuracy, precision, recall, F1-Score, and ROC-AUC for classification, as well as Mean Absolute Error (MAE) and R2 Score for regression, were utilized to assess the models.
-The [insert your top-performing model here, such as Random Forest] excelled over others in precision and reliability for forecasting health results.
+Metrics used in performance evaluation included accuracy, precision, recall, F1-Score, and ROC-AUC for classification; Mean Absolute Error (MAE) and R2 Score were used for regression to evaluate the models.
+The [insert your top performing model here, e.g., Random Forest] outperformed others on the basis of precision and trustworthiness in predicting health outcomes.

-Alternative Approaches Evaluated: Because of the dataset's tabular format and limited size, other techniques like Deep Learning (Neural Networks) were contemplated but ultimately not executed.
-Conventional machine learning methods were selected for their effectiveness and clarity, which are vital in health studies centered on policy.
-This method enables precise forecasts and a clear comprehension of the importance of features influencing health indicators.
+Alternative Approaches Considered:

-How to Run the Code: To reproduce the analysis and results of this project utilizing the National Family Health Survey (NFHS) dataset, adhere to these steps.
+Other than the tabular nature as well as small size of the dataset made it possible to consider some techniques such as Deep Learning (Neural Networks), which were not implemented.

 Set Up the Surroundings: